tempertemper/www.tempertemper.net/src/site/terms.md

 ---
 title: Terms of business
 intro: |
-    YSo you'd like me to work with you on your project?
+    So you'd like me to work with you on your project?
 That's great!
 Thanks for thinking of me and for taking the time to get in touch.
 Before we go any further, have a quick read of this page.
 hideIntro: true
 layout: default
 permalink: terms.html
 ---

-Terms and conditions are often tedious and money can be a bit of an awkward thing to talk about.
+Terms and conditions are often tedious, and money can be a bit of an awkward thing to talk about.
 Before we go any further, in an attempt to not waste anyone's time, it's a good idea to let you know how I work.

 I love what I do and take pride in having invested time, money and a great deal of energy into developing my skills as a user experience designer, frontend developer and accessibility specialist.
 I'm constantly reading up on the latest developments in the web industry, brushing up my skills and challenging myself wherever possible.

-It's often reassuring to know that you're working with a professional, but after many years as a freelance/contractor, I am now employed full-time.
-This means any projects I take on have to be flexible enough to accommodate my evenings-and-weekends availability.
+In recent years, I've been taking on fewer and fewer projects.
+I'm absolutely open to chatting about yours, but it's only fair to let you know that I may not be in a position to take it on in the immediate future.

 ## My approach

+### Website projects

 I work in a very consultative manner in order to deliver your content to your users in the most effective way possible.
 I care about the final product and this means I often question or challenge ideas clients bring to me (very politely and diplomatically, of course; I'm far from the argumentative type!).
 Having said that, please don't be shy with *your* ideas: you know your business better than anyone!

-### Website projects

-The web is for everyone and, while the really technical stuff is best left to geeks like me, you'll come away from the project with a good understanding of how the web works.
-This is useful as you're be responsible for the ongoing maintenance of your site's content.
+The initial website project delivery is just the start.
+Your website should be evolve as:

+- you find out more about your visitors' needs
+- web browsers introduce new features

-Your website is an ongoing work in progress.
-Once the project has finished we'll arrange a call 6 months down the line to go through your [analytics](/blog/google-analytics) and discuss any feedback you might have received from visitors.
-I believe long lasting relationships between website owners and web designers produce the most effective websites.
+To accommodate this shifting landscape, I work with my clients on an ongoing basis to make improvements and maintain their website's code-base.
+Long lasting, collaborative relationships between website owners and web designers produce the most effective websites.

 Finally, if it's not the right time to start your website I'll tell you.
 I'll even give you guidance on how to prepare things properly.
-Your money, wherever possible, should remain in your pocket – no sense in spending money on work that will later be undone.
+Your money, wherever possible, should remain in your pocket; there's no sense investing in work that won't bring you a return.

+### Freelance

+I am happy to augment any design, frontend development, or multi-disciplinary team, either by integrating with the team, or by picking up work they don't have time for.

 ### Consultation

+As well as delivering website projects and working as a freelance, I also provide consultation, and tend to focus on my specialist area of accessibility, where I can:

+- audit a product or service, finding accessibility issues, pinpointing the cause, and providing direction for a solution
+- steer design and/or frontend development teams in accessibility best practices
+- give advice and direction for positive change in accessibility on a departmental or organisational level

+### Presentations, workshops, and training

+I have been giving talks, workshops, and training for years to groups, large and small; my presentation style is informal and engaging.

+## Ways of working

+I have worked with people all across the world on projects of all sizes.

+### My location

+I generally work remotely.
+Where absolutely necessary I will travel to your location; otherwise I will participate fully via video calls like [Zoom](https://zoom.us/), and messaging services like [Slack](https://slack.com).

+### Asynchronicity

+Working remotely is not just about location; it's about being timezone agnostic and asynchronous:

+- Replies to emails and other messages will be timely but not immediate
+- Calls should be pre-agreed
+- Work should be tracked via tickets in a service like [Jira](https://www.atlassian.com/software/jira) or [GitHub](https://github.com)

 ## Cost